 When you create a key vault in an Azure subscription, it's automatically associated with the Azure AD tenant of the subscription.
 All callers in both planes must register in this tenant and authenticate to access the key vault.
-In both cases, applications can access Key Vault in two ways:
+In both cases, applications can access Key Vault in three ways:

-For both types of access, the application authenticates with Azure AD.
+In all types of access, the application authenticates with Azure AD.
 The application uses any supported authentication method based on the application type.
 The application acquires a token for a resource in the plane to grant access.
 The resource is an endpoint in the management or data plane, based on the Azure environment.
 The application uses the token and sends a REST API request to Key Vault.
 To learn more, review the whole authentication flow.

 The model of a single mechanism for authentication to both planes has several benefits:

 - Organizations can control access centrally to all key vaults in their organization.